-Type designers have met this challenge by devising sets of alternate figures, intended for different typographic contexts.
-Three things to know in advance:
+Type designers have met this challenge by devising sets of

 It’s never wrong to use the default figures in your font—namely, the ones you get when typing the keys 0–9.
 Those are put in the default position because they’re intended to work well across a range of contexts.

 Not every font has every set of alternate figures listed here.
-Alternate figures are added based on the type designer’s impression of how the font will be used and whether the alternates will be useful.
+Alternate figures are added based on the type designer’s impression of how the font will be used, and whether the alternates will be useful.

 If alternate figures are included in your font, they’ll be implemented as OpenType features.
 Those caveats also apply, especially pertaining to application support.